 About the Author

-RUSSELL FREEDMAN received the Newbery Medal for Lincoln: A Photobiography.
-He is also the recipient of three Newbery Honors, a National Humanities Medal, the Sibert Medal, the Orbis Pictus Award, and the Laura Ingalls Wilder Award, and was selected to give the 2006 May Hill Arbuthnot Honor Lecture.
-Mr. Freedman lives in New York City and travels widely to research his books.
+Russell Freedman (1929-2018) received the Newbery Medal for Lincoln: A Photobiography.
+He was the recipient of three Newbery Honors, a National Humanities Medal, the Sibert Medal, the Orbis Pictus Award, and the Laura Ingalls Wilder Award, and was selected to give the 2006 May Hill Arbuthnot Honor Lecture.
+Mr. Freedman lived in New York City and traveled widely to research his books.

 Born in New Hampshire and raised in Vermont, Kate Kiesler began painting at an early age.
 She graduated from the Rhode Island School of Design and now paints and illustrates full-time.
 Kate paints with oils, and her rich style has been highly praised.
 Kate Kiesler has illustrated numerous picture books, including The Great Frog Race and Other Poems.
 She lives in Frisco, Colorado.